On the properties of X-ray corona in Seyfert 1 galaxies: Abstract

 \section{Abstract}

 We carried out a uniform and systematic analysis of a sample of 112 nearby bright Seyfert 1 type AGN, the observations of which were carried out by the {\it Nuclear Spectroscopic Telescope Array (NuSTAR)} between August 2013 and May 2022.
 The main goal of this analysis is to investigate the nature of the X-ray corona in Seyfert 1 galaxies.
-From the physical model that fits the {\it NuSTAR} spectra, we could constrain the high energy cut-off ($\rm{E_{cut}}$) for 73 sources in our sample.
-For those 73 sources, we fitted the Comptonization model to estimate the temperature ($\rm{kT_{e}}$) of their corona. $\rm{kT_{e}}$ could be constrained in 42 sources.
+By fitting a physical model to the {\it NuSTAR} spectra, we were able to constrain the high-energy cut-off ($\rm{E_{cut}}$) for 73 sources in our sample.
+To estimate the temperature of the corona ($\rm{kT_{e}}$) in our sample of 112 sources, we used the Comptonization model to fit their spectra.
+We could constrain $\rm{kT_{e}}$ in 42 sources.
+We found a strong positive correlation between $\rm{E_{cut}}$ and $\rm{kT_{e}}$ with most of the sources lying above the empirical approximation of $\rm{E_{cut}}$ = 2$-$3 $\rm{kT_{e}}$.
 We investigated for possible correlations between various properties of the corona obtained from physical model fits to the observed spectra and between various coronal parameters and physical properties of the sources such as Eddington ratio and black hole mass.
 We found (a) a strong correlation between $\rm{E_{cut}}$ and the photon index and (b) a significant negative correlation between $\rm{kT_{e}}$ and the optical depth.
+From detailed statistical analysis of the correlation of coronal parameters with the Eddington ratio and black hole mass, we found no significant correlation.
+The correlations observed in this study indicate that an optically thin corona is needed to sustain a hotter corona with a steeper spectrum.

 \keywords{galaxies: active --- galaxies: nuclei --- galaxies: Seyfert --- X-rays: galaxies}